BGD-1DAY00/Java-Calculator/README.md

-# Java-Calculator
+# Java-Practice
+CONTAINS:
     - A very basic calculator built via JAVA
+    - A switch statemnt for differing continents